Tutorial

 existing_variants = Map.get(socket.assigns.changeset.changes, :variants, socket.assigns.product.variants)

 I do this because if I already have started manipulating the form, I want to use the updated variants from the changeset.
-Otherwise, fallback to the variants that were preloaded with the product.
+Otherwise, fall back to the variants that were preloaded with the product.

 def handle_event("remove-variant", %{"remove" => remove_id}, socket) do